rainbowbreeze/talks-and-demoes/2025-llm_workshop/07-mcp_native.md

 The model should now show it has called the CoinGecko MCP and return the right current value of BTC is USD.

-The same info (MCP to call and native Function Calling can also be preset in a new agent).
+The same info (MCP to call and native Function Calling) can also be preset in a new agent.

 To check the model called the MCO server, check the log of the docker container.
 Log example when using MCP over http: